 A – Achievable

 The goal HAS to be attainable.
 The best way to be sure is to ask the manager, employee and another team member if it’s realistic.
 Or to enable managers and employees to set their own goals.
-Here are some goal setting strategies you can share with managers.

 R – Relevant